kazaamjt/BlogContent/base/part_2.md

 NOTE: Make sure you perform these under the `OU=yourdomain,DC=yourdomain,DC=local` path.

 Next we'll set up a user account for ourselves and an `Root Admins` role/group.
-The `Root Admins` group will basicly have root access to everything.
+The `Root Admins` group will basically have root access to everything.
 As we go along we'll be setting up roles and permissions as they come up.

-First, we'll read a password from stdin and store it as a securestring.
+First, we'll read a password from stdin and store it as a `SecureString`.
-Be sure to execute this line on it's own, to prevent from pasting your copy-paste buffer in to the password variable!
+Be sure to execute this line on it's own, to prevent pasting the rest of the command in to the password variable!
 Then we'll cd in to the newly create Users OU and create our user.
 Next we'll cd in to `Groups/Global` and create the `Root Admins` Group.
-Finaly, we'll add our new user to the `Root Admins` group and make `Root Admins` a member of multiple Active Directory Admin groups.
+Finally, we'll add our new user to the `Root Admins` group and make `Root Admins` a member of multiple Active Directory Admin groups.

 ```Powershell
 $Password = Read-Host -AsSecureString